South Africa

 An accurate visual acuity score is generated instantly on-device, with no bulky equipment required.

-Children below the screening threshold are automatically referred for a full eye exam.
+Children below the screening threshold are referred for eye examination and refraction.

 Screening, referral and prescription data syncs securely for research and program reporting.